Pakistan's top court to meet as PM Khan clings on to power

 "No one could have guessed that his last ploy would involve having the democratic order burnt down."

-The largely ceremonial head of state, President Arif Alvi, said on Twitter on Monday that Khan would stay on as prime minister in a caretaker role.

-Khan wants a general election within 90 days, though that decision officially rests with the president and the election commission.
+Khan also dissolved the cabinet and wants a general election within 90 days, though that decision officially rests with the president and the election commission, and depends on the outcome of the court hearing.

 The Supreme Court is due meet at 1 p.m.
 (0800 GMT) to begin its deliberation.

+Alvi wrote to both Khan and Sharif, asking them to put forward names for a caretaker prime minister within three days, the president's office said in a statement.

+But whether elections will happen depends largely on the outcome of the legal proceedings.

-It could order parliament be reconstituted, call for a new election, or bar Khan from standing again if he is found to have acted unconstitutionally.
+The Supreme Court could order that parliament be reconstituted, call for a new election, or bar Khan from standing again if he is found to have acted unconstitutionally.

 The court could also decide that it cannot intervene in parliamentary affairs.